minetest/minetest/doc/lua_api.md

 This may need to be tuned when altering `lacunarity`; when doing so consider that a common medium value is 1 / lacunarity.

+Instead of `persistence`, the key `persist` may be used to the same effect.

 ### `lacunarity`

 Each additional octave has a 'wavelength' that is the 'wavelength' of the